-A program to process raw tRNA-seq dataset, which is the sequencing of tRNA transcripts in a given sample, to generate an anvi'o tRNA-seq database.
+A program to process reads from a tRNA-seq dataset to generate an anvi'o tRNA-seq database.

-The primary output of the program is a trnaseq-db.
-Supplemental files are also produced: an analysis summary file, a tab-separated file of unique sequences not identified as tRNA, and a tab-separated file showing the range of 5’ and 3’ variants trimmed from tRNA sequences.
+The primary output of anvi-trnaseq is a trnaseq-db.
+Supplemental outputs are also produced – an analysis summary, a tabular file of unique sequences not identified as tRNA, an a tabular file of 5’ and 3’ extensions trimmed off mature tRNA.

-anvi-trnaseq --help menu to understand how the user can manipulate the multifaceted analyses performed by the program.
+anvi-trnaseq --help menu provides detailed explanations of the parameters controlling the multifacted analyses performed by the program.

-Create a tRNA-seq database from a FASTA file, using 16 cores
+Generate a trnaseq-db from a sample using 16 cores.